cbracco/bov-hackathon-feb2017/README.md

 We will develop the website for our UI framework and at least 5 UI elements.

-Use the visual designs attached to this card as references when developing UI elements and the website.
+Use the visual designs provided by MD as references while developing UI elements and the website.

 # Rules